-Second, in negotiating any settlement, an attorney may not conceal information material to the negotiations in violation of a duty to disclose.
+Second, in negotiating any settlement, an attorney may not wrongfully conceal information material to the negotiations.
 Acts of moral turpitude prohibited by Business and Professions Code section 6106 "include concealment as well as affirmative misrepresentations."
 In the Matter of Loftus (Review Dept. 2007) 5 Cal.
 State Bar Ct.
 Rptr.
 80, 86. "[N]o distinction can . . . be drawn among concealment, half-truth, and false statement of fact."
 In the Matter of Dale (Review Dept. 2005) 4 Cal.
 State Bar Ct.
 Rptr.
 798, 808 (quoting In the Matter of Chestnut (Review Dept. 2000) 4 Cal.
 State Bar Ct.
 Rptr.
 166, 174.
 Similarly, it is unethical for an attorney to make implicit misrepresentations in settlement negotiations.
 See Cal.
 State Bar Formal Opn.
 No. 2015-194 (discussing examples of implicit misrepresentations) and ABA Formal Opn.
 No. 06-439.

 Third, lawyers may not knowingly assist the client in negotiating a settlement based upon prior material misrepresentations or wrongful concealment of material facts concerning the merits of the claim.
-Rule 4.1 prohibits lawyers from knowingly failing to disclose material facts to third parties "when disclosure is necessary to avoid assisting a criminal or fraudulent act by a client," unless disclosure is prohibited by the lawyer's duty of confidentiality under rule 1.6 and Business and Professions Code section 6068(e).
+Rule 4.1 prohibits lawyers from knowingly failing to disclose material facts to third parties "when disclosure is necessary to avoid assisting a criminal or fraudulent act by a client," unless disclosure is prohibited by the lawyer's duty of confidentiality under rule 1.6 and court in support of its holding, such as the efficient administration of justice and reduction of burden on the courts and defendants resulting from the dismissal of meritless claims (id. at 969-70), would apply to any dismissal, whether achieved as part of a settlement or filed independent of settlement.
+We see nothing in the Zamos decision that would prohibit an attorney from negotiating a dismissal of a case through settlement.
+Consistent with the Zamos decision, if not able to negotiate a dismissal or obtain client consent to dismiss, however, the attorney must withdraw.

+Business & Professions Code section 6068(e).
 Moreover, in Cal.
 State Bar Formal Opn.
 No. 2013-189, we opined that, although attorneys generally do not have a duty to correct material errors of opposing counsel, when the error is induced by the attorney's conduct constituting "deceit, active concealment or fraud," the failure to alert opposing counsel of the error is unethical.
 Lawyers are further prohibited by rule 3.4 from suppressing "any evidence the lawyer or the lawyer's client has a legal obligation to reveal or produce."
 Rule 3.4(b).
-Thus, here, for example, if Attorney's conclusion that the case lacks merit was based on information wrongfully concealed from the opposing side during discovery, Attorney may be ethically prohibited from settling the case before withdrawing, unless the misrepresentation or concealment is corrected before negotiating a settlement of the claim.
+Thus, here, for example, if Attorney's conclusion that the case lacks merit was based on information wrongfully concealed from the opposing side during discovery, Attorney may be ethically prohibited from settling the case before withdrawing, unless Attorney corrects any resulting misapprehension of facts before participating in negotiating a settlement of the claim.
 10/